 Lighting up the dark nights

-From 10th to 12th and 17th to 26th February, Robin Hill Country Park is host to the Electric Woods ‘Spirit of the Orient’ exhibition.
+Robin Hill Country Park is host to the Electric Woods ‘Spirit of the Orient’ exhibition.
 A beautiful light show embedded in the walks around the park.
 This event is popular with visitors and locals alike who return year on year to see the lights.
 A lovely way to lighten up those January blues.
 Do something a little different on the island this February half term.

 Trekking the white cliffs

 Much like Cornwall, Devon, Dorset, and Somerset, the Isle of Wight benefits from beautiful stretches of unspoilt coastline and well-maintained coastal paths.
 With an Area of Outstanding Natural beauty to the west of the isle and plenty of forests further inland, there’s a huge scope for places to explore.
 The white cliffs are particularly prominent around the Needles and Freshwater bay, making for some fantastic photographs.
 Check the weather on our live webcams at Ryde and Freshwater before you set off!

 Delving into island heritage